-- 1. Develop your own SIMM as previously mentioned, a complex and time-consuming process requiring regulatory approval. - 2.
-Use the grid Regulators have formulated a grid to look up margin requirements based on a percentage of notional derivatives exposure, but these percentages are not risk sensitive and can generate higher margin requirements than the SIMM. - 3.
-Outsource to a service provider this is perhaps the most obvious solution.
-Established outsourcing providers can take trade details and compute SIMM calculations for you.
+- 1. Develop your own SIMM as previously mentioned, a complex and time-consuming process requiring regulatory approval. - Use the grid Regulators have formulated a grid to look up margin requirements based on a percentage of notional derivatives exposure, but these percentages are not risk sensitive and can generate higher margin requirements than the SIMM. - 3.
+Outsource to a service provider BNY Mellon's comprehensive SIMM to Seg collateral administration service handles all elements of margin calculation and messaging on your behalf.

-5. Counterparty Matching\
+5. Counterparty Matching

-You've received an IM call from your trade counterparty and you or your collateral administrator - run a calculation to verify whether you agree in full or partially.
+You've received an IM call from your trade counterparty and you - or your collateral administration service, such as BNY Mellon's SIMM to Seg - run a calculation to verify whether you agree in full or partially.

-If you are in partial agreement on the margin call, a dispute resolution process only begins to reconcile the non-agreed amount.
+If you are in partial agreement on the margin call and settle the undisputed amount, a dispute resolution process only begins to reconcile the non-agreed amount.